 Can you use melted chocolate instead of candy melts for cake pops?

-While candy melts are commonly used for cake pops due to their smooth consistency and vibrant colors, you can use melted white, milk or dark chocolate instead.
+While candy melts are commonly used for cake pops due to their smooth consistency and vibrant colors, you can use melted white, milk or dark chocolate for this Halloween cake pops recipe instead.

 Be sure to use high-quality chocolate, and add bit of vegetable oil to it to achieve a smooth dipping consistency.